rushlionheart/Frac_v1.2.Stratis/README.md

 ==============
 Legend:
+[/] = In Progress
 [x] = Finished
 ==============

 To do:
-1: Work in all addons (to work properly, base files already ported)
+1: [/] Work in all addons (to work properly, base files already ported)
 2:     Reformat TopArmaInfo to look proper in game
 3: [x] Put drugs in the mission and in Gen store
 4:     Add stores to Mission.sqm
 5:     Add mission Markers to Mission.sqm (to include old and new missions)
 6:     Rework Altis Missions to be compatible with stratis
 7:     Edit Store Prices
 8:     Remove Planes, 2-man choppers from store
 9:     Rename pilot masks to Gas Masks
 10:    Edit Default Spawn Gear
 11:    Work in Gear Levels to database
 12:    Test Mission File (Have Fractured Members Break the game and report bugs)
 13:    RELEASE!

 =================================================================================================================================|
 For any one who want's to help test or code for Fractured Please PM Mokey @ http://www.fractured-gaming.com